Macedonia travel guide

 Registering with the police

-You must register with the local police in the town/city where you are staying within 24 hours of your arrival in Macedonia, unless you are in a hotel in which case you will be registered automatically on checking-in.
+You must register with the local police in the town/city where you’re staying within 24 hours of your arrival in Macedonia, unless you’re in a hotel in which case you will be registered automatically when checking in.
+You should retain the registration document as proof of registration until your departure from Macedonia.

 If you don’t register you may receive a fine of between 600 and 1,000 Euros, and be detained or face a court appearance (which may include a restriction on your ability to return to Macedonia).

 Travel to Serbia